d-miller/d-miller.github.io/index.md

   </video>
 </div>

-I lead a programmatic line of meta-analytic research funded by the U.S. National Science Foundation (NSF), including synthesis projects on [children's](https://nsf.gov/awardsearch/showAward?AWD_ID=1920401) gender stereotypes about academic abilities, [undergraduates'](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2110368) motivation and retention in STEM, gender biases in [higher education and workforce](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2055422) contexts, and using [artificial intelligence](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2425651) to accelerate research synthesis.
-I am or have been senior personnel on nine large-scale grants totaling over $10M, including as lead PI on five NSF grants ([see here]({{ site.baseurl }}/#grants)).
+I lead a programmatic line of meta-analytic research funded by the U.S. National Science Foundation (NSF), including synthesis projects on <a href="https://nsf.gov/awardsearch/showAward?AWD_ID=1920401" target="_blank">children's</a> gender stereotypes about academic abilities, <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2110368" target="_blank">undergraduates'</a> motivation and retention in STEM, gender biases in <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2055422" target="_blank">higher education and workforce</a> contexts, and using <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2425651" target="_blank">artificial intelligence</a> to accelerate research synthesis.
+I am or have been senior personnel on nine large-scale grants totaling over $10M, including as lead PI on five NSF grants (<a href="{{ site.baseurl }}/#grants" target="_blank">see here</a>).

 My focus on research synthesis drives me to think about the big picture needs of STEM education, ranging from early childhood to higher education and workforce development.
-These syntheses aim to [inspire new lines](https://www.scientificamerican.com/article/tech-stereotypes-discourage-girls-from-computing-and-engineering-as-early-as/) of primary data collection, while also informing long-standing debates and advancing innovation in research synthesis methodology.
+These syntheses aim to <a href="https://www.scientificamerican.com/article/tech-stereotypes-discourage-girls-from-computing-and-engineering-as-early-as/" target="_blank">inspire new lines</a> of primary data collection, while also informing long-standing debates and advancing innovation in research synthesis methodology.

 # Partnership with the National Science Foundation